tzipperle/mplstyle/docs/use.rst

 trigonometric_functions.py
 """""""""""""""""""""""
-Several trigonometric functions are plotted thrice in this file with three different configurations of plot settings.
-All plots with chosen configuration are presented in the end.
+Several trigonometric functions are plotted fourfold in this file showing each time the change in current configuration of plot settings.
+All plots with chosen configuration are splitted between two figures presented in the middle and in the end of the description.
 Detailed comments of the script are in the following.

 ::